fkrzski/package-skeleton-laravel/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/:vendor_slug/:package_slug.svg?style=for-the-badge)](https://packagist.org/packages/:vendor_slug/:package_slug)
 <!--delete-->
 ---
-This package can be used as to scaffold a framework agnostic package.
+This package can be used as to scaffold a Laravel package.
 Follow these steps to get started:

 1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton
 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files
 3. Have fun creating your package.
-4. If you need help creating a package, consider picking up our <a href="https://laravelpackage.training">Laravel Package Training</a> video course.
+4. Your package includes:
+   - ServiceProvider with config publishing
+   - Config file in `config/` folder
+   - Commented examples for migrations, views, translations, routes, and commands

 ---
 <!--/delete-->
 This is where your description should go.
 Try and limit it to a paragraph or two.
 Consider adding a small example.